vantage-sh/docs.vantage.sh/docs/rbac.md

 ## Teams

 A user has access both at the organizational level and within each team they are a member of.
-There is a team that every user in the organization is a part of called the “everyone” team.
+There is a team that every user in the organization is a part of called the "Everyone" team.
 When that team has access to a resource the Organization level permissions are followed.
-To [manage access](/rbac#manage-cost-report-resource-access) to a Cost Report resource, such as a folder, so that only certain teams can access it you must revoke access to the “everyone” team and grant access to that team specifically.
+To [manage access](/rbac#manage-cost-report-resource-access) to a Cost Report resource, such as a folder, so that only certain teams can access it you must revoke access to the Everyone team and grant access to that team specifically.

 ## Setting Permissions